Arlette Zakarian: Political activity

 Zakarian joined the NEOS party in 2017 and served as the party's ombudsperson from 2019 to 2023.
 She played a significant role in developing NEOS X, the party's international branch, and was elected its spokesperson in January 2024.
 During the 2024 Austrian parliamentary election, she ran on position 19 of the NEOS federal list.
 Her political agenda includes reforming citizenship laws, particularly advocating for dual citizenship for Austrians living abroad, and strengthening international legal standards.
 Since January 2024 she has been elected state spokeswoman (Landessprecherin) for NEOS X – International, Since March 20, 2024, following the decisions of the Council of Ministers, she is also a member of the Board of Trustees of the Austrian Expatriate Fund.

 Publications and media work

-Zakarian is co-editor of the 2022 book 'Berg-Karabakh: A Legal Analysis of the Conflict over Artsakh' (Nomos Verlag), together with Gurgen Petrossian and Sarah Babaian.
-She regularly contributes guest commentaries on foreign policy and international law to Austrian media outlets such as Der Standard or Die Presse. and is the co-author and co-editor of a book providing a legal analysis of the Nagorno-Karabakh conflict.
+Zakarian co-edited the 2022 book "Berg-Karabakh: A Legal Analysis of the Conflict over Artsakh" (Nomos Verlag), alongside Gurgen Petrossian and Sarah Babaian.
+She frequently contributes guest commentaries on foreign policy and international law to Austrian media outlets such as Der Standard and Die Presse.